KevinLWorthington/SDProjectPlan/README.md

 I'm not a graphic designer.
 I've never been able to get a grasp on image creation or editing tools.
 In this case, I used AI to generate an image with a shape that I liked.
 I then used Inkscape to do a bitmap trace to give me a simple logo and saved it as a PNG.
+I have not yet decided on a design or font for the word 'Goweli'.

 <img src="/Assets/GOWELILOGOPLAIN.png" width=10% height=10%>